expressjs/expressjs.com/de/starter/generator.md

 ---
 ### TRANSLATION INSTRUCTIONS FOR THIS SECTION:
 ### TRANSLATE THE VALUE OF THE title ATTRIBUTE AND UPDATE THE VALUE OF THE lang ATTRIBUTE.
 ### DO NOT CHANGE ANY OTHER TEXT.
 layout: page
 title: Express-Anwendungsgenerator
 menu: starter
 lang: de
-redirect_from: "/starter/generator.html"
 ### END HEADER BLOCK - BEGIN GENERAL TRANSLATION
 ---

 # Express-Anwendungsgenerator

 Mit dem Application Generator Tool `express` können Sie innerhalb kürzester Zeit ein Anwendungsgerüst erstellen.

 Installieren Sie `express` mit dem folgenden Befehl: